kholub1989/social-media-app/README.md

 ![social-media-app](https://i.ibb.co/yqJqZtF/Screen-Shot-2020-10-24-at-7-36-10-PM.png)

 Social media app using MongoDB, Express, Node, React, GraphQL, and Node (the MERNG stack).
-I'll learn how to implement a GraphQL server that uses Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app back-end.
+I am implementing a GraphQL server that uses Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app back-end.

 [See project](https://lucid-cray-0e02b8.netlify.app/)